In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.

 s3api =

-Create a S3 bucket for Velero
+Create an S3 bucket for Velero

 Create a new bucket:

-# aws --profile default s3 mb s3://velero-s3
+aws --profile default s3 mb s3://velero-s3

 Installing Velero

 We strongly recommend that you use an official release of Velero.
-The tarballs for each release contain the velero command-line client.
+The tarballs for each release contain the Velero command-line client.
 Expand the tarball and add it to your PATH.

 Create a Velero-specific credentials file (credentials-velero